 Cyclic.
 The amount of solution for the day will be given over a 12-hour period.

-You will also need to learn about some of the problems that can occur with nutrition solutions and what to report to your doctor.
+You will also need to learn about some of the problems that can happen with nutrition solutions and what to report to your healthcare provider.

 The parental feeding is important in giving you the nutrients you need.
 When care is taken to give the solution safely, many problems can be prevented.
 These are some of the problems that can develop:

-Special medication called insulin may be added to your nutrition solution.
+Special medicine called insulin may need to be added to your nutrition solution.

 The type of solution may need to be changed.

 Low blood sugar.
 Your blood sugar may become low if there is an interruption in the infusion of the nutrient solution.
 The symptoms are sweating, nervousness, shaking of hands, hunger, weakness, irritability, numb tongue or lips, and headache.

 Infuse the solution at the rate you have been instructed to use.

-Do not stop or interrupt the solution without calling the doctor first.
+Don’t stop or interrupt the solution without calling your healthcare provider first.

 Infection.
-Clean the catheter daily and any time it gets wet as follows or as instructed by your doctor or nurse:
+Clean the catheter daily and any time it gets wet as follows or as instructed by your healthcare provider or nurse:

-Use only sterile technique when changing the dressing of the catheter or hooking up the solution.
+Use only sterile methods when changing the dressing of the catheter, flushing it, or hooking up the solution.
 You will be taught how to do this.
 Make sure you understand exactly what to do.

-Remove old dressing, being careful not to pull the tube or dislodge the needle.
+Remove the old dressing, being very careful not to pull the tube or dislodge the needle.
 Put on the new dressing as instructed by your healthcare provider.
 Call your healthcare provider if the catheter seems to be coming out or the part outside your body seems to have changed in length.

 Check for redness, soreness, or drainage every time you change the dressing.
-Call your doctor or nurse if you see any signs of concern.
+Call your healthcare provider if you see any signs of concern.

 Have blood tests for sugar level drawn as directed.

-Do not adjust the rate of nutrition solution or stop your therapy without talking with your doctor.
+Don't adjust the rate of nutrition solution or stop your therapy without talking with your healthcare provider.
 Parenteral nutrition is stopped slowly and under medical supervision.
-The amount is decreased a little at a time until you can take food by mouth or use other nutritional support methods like enteral tube feedings.
+The amount is decreased a little at a time until you can take food by mouth or use other nutritional support methods such as enteral tube feedings.

-Discuss any difficulties with solution infusion with your doctor, nurse, or dietitian.
+Talk about any problems with infusions with your healthcare provider or dietitian.

-Notify your caregiver if any of the following occur:
+Tell your healthcare provider right away if any of the following happens:

 Tenderness, drainage, or redness at catheter site

-High blood sugar: dry, hot, flushed skin; thirst; fatigue; frequent urination; upset stomach
+High blood sugar: dry hot and flushed skin, thirst, fatigue, frequent urination, upset stomach

-Low blood sugar: sweating, nervousness, shaking of hands, hunger, weakness, irritability, numbness of tongue or lips, headache
+Low blood sugar: sweating, nervousness, shaking of hands, hunger, weakness, irritability, numb tongue or lips, headache